jmcdo29/nest-commander/apps/docs/docs/features/factory.md

 ## Logging

 By default, the `CommandFactory` turns **off** the Nest logger, due to the noise that the Nest logs create on startup with all of the modules and dependencies being resolved.
-If you'd like to turn logging back on, simple pass a valid logger configuration to the `CommandFactory` as a second parameter.
+If you'd like to turn logging back on, simple pass a valid logger configuration to the `CommandFactory` as a second parameter (e.g.: `new Logger()` from `@nestjs/common`).

 ## Error Handling